cmolodo/covid-19/README.md

 https://www.cdph.ca.gov/Programs/OPA/Pages/New-Release-2020.aspx
 Live data entered as of 2020-04-01, backfilled using press releases.

+On 2020-06-30, an additional 3842 cases were received, so the past daily counts were updated to include these new cases.

 #### Contra Costa County
 https://www.coronavirus.cchealth.org/
 Live data entered as of 2020-03-19, backfilled using JHU data, press releases, and WaybackMachine archive snapshots.